pschiffe/ipa-log-config/README.md

 ## Detailed description

-Tool tries to be as not invasive as possible.
+This tool tries to be as not invasive as possible.
 All the rsyslog configuration is done in the separate files, which could be easily removed.
 Besides that, it configures debug level of SSSD and enables audisp syslog plugin.
-All logs are written to their original destination AND sent to the remote server, so no log is lost from the local machine.
+All logs are written to their original destination AND sent to the remote server, so no logs are lost from the local machine.

 ### Forwarded logs